vinumdoc/vinum/docs/CONTRIBUTING.md

 3. If you want to contribute a solution for that issue:

     * fork the project
-    * create a local branch for the issue (see branch naming below).
+    * create a local branch for the issue.
     * edit the relevant files in the branch
     * run lint check if available (see 'Developer tools' below)
     * push your branch into your repository